selimchiki/AppleWatchFaces/readme.md

 ## TO DO:

+- get ring settings / editor working
+    - UX for patterns ?
+    - draw simpler version of cells in edit mode

+  - draw rings visually horizontally like the chooser view with new and edit buttons, edit just shows quick tableView for editing

+- fix the need for always having a spacer as first item ( better top level scale / drawing )

 - crash when sending to watch 5 times -- https://stackoverflow.com/questions/52860566/error-when-running-xcode-simulator-framework-cuithemestore-no-theme-regist
-- get ring settings / editor working ( modal on top might be best ?)
 - !! save json data into JPEG for import / export over social  https://stackoverflow.com/questions/40175160/exif-data-read-and-write

 - refactor AppUISettings